 Arrive at the airport for your flight to Düsseldorf or Cologne, or take the Eurostar to Brussels from London St Pancras International.
 On arrival, transfer by coach to your five-star cruise ship moored in picturesque Cologne.
 The dedicated English-speaking crew welcomes you on board and helps you to your cabin.
 After settling into your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this splendid ship.

-Your next port of call is historic Mainz, renowned today as Germany’s wine capital but whose most famous son was Johannes Gutenberg, inventor of the movable type printing press.
-You can visit the excellent museum housing a reconstruction of his workshop and, outstandingly, two original 1455 Gutenberg Bibles.
+Your next port of call is historic Mainz for an unmissable guided tour.
+The city is renowned today as Germany’s wine capital but whose most famous son was Johannes Gutenberg, inventor of the movable type printing press.
+The excellent city museum houses a reconstruction of his workshop and, outstandingly, two original 1455 Gutenberg Bibles.
 The museum is in a beautifully restored 17th-century building in the heart of Mainz’s Old Town, opposite the impressive Romanesque cathedral.